 Dr. McGarvey has been on the faculty at Northwestern College since 1989, where he teaches conducting and horn.
 He also serves as the director of bands, director of the Chamber Orchestra and coordinator of instrumental music education.
-In 1994 he received the Northwestern College Teaching Excellence Award.
 He is a specialist in new music, having conducted world premieres of many new works.

 Dr. McGarvey is active as a guest conductor and clinician throughout the United States and abroad, including performances with the United States Army Band in Washington D.C., the United States Air Force Heartland of America Band, and professional ensembles in Ukraine, Venezuela and Mexico.
 He is the assistant conductor of the Northwest Iowa Symphony Orchestra and has been a member of their horn section since 1989.
 As a horn player, he has performed with professional and semi-professional orchestras and bands throughout the Midwest.

 - Jazz Band

 Symphonic Band (1/2 credit) Membership in each ensemble is by auditions held in the fall during the first week of classes.

 Advanced Conducting (2 credits, alternate years, consult department) This course is designed to further develop the student's basic conducting skills.
 The student will learn how to interpret stylistically the intentions of a composer and how to rehearse effectively.
 Compositions for band, choir and orchestra are studied.
 Included in the course are studies in score preparation, clef reading, transposition, rehearsal techniques, and error detection.
 Prerequisite: MUS301.